-Unsurprisingly, the most generous pupillage awards are available from commercial and chancery sets, where they are typically in the region of £40,000 to £70,000 for 12 months.
+Unsurprisingly, the most generous pupillage awards are available from commercial sets, where they are typically in the region of £60,000 to £70,000 for 12 months.
 At the other end of the scale, sets carrying out publicly funded work (eg family law or criminal law sets) continue to feel the squeeze.

 Why do criminal and family law barristers earn less than commercial lawyers?

-Family law set Queen Elizabeth Building awards £35,000 plus earnings for a 12-month pupillage.
-Barristers who carry out publicly funded work, such as family and criminal sets, have had their fees affected by government cuts to legal aid.
-Increased restrictions on legal aid have meant that fewer people are able to afford to raise a legal challenge so barristers’ workloads have decreased, sometimes forcing chambers to diversify into other practice areas.
+Barristers who carry out publicly funded work, such as those at family and criminal sets, have seen their fees affected by government cuts to legal aid.
+Increased restrictions on legal aid have meant that fewer people are able to afford to raise a legal challenge so barristers’ workloads have decreased, sometimes meaning that chambers need to diversify into other practice areas.

-Chambers don’t tend to sponsor their pupils through the Bar course year in the same way as solicitors’ firms support their future trainees through the legal practice course (LPC).
+Chambers don’t tend to sponsor their pupils through the Bar course year in the same way as solicitors’ firms support their future trainees through their training.
 Some sets will offer an advance on their award, however, to help students fund their vocational course.

 Qualified barristers' incomes